harismexis/android-music-brainz/README.md

 The project is written in Kotlin with Clean Architecture + MVVM and uses JetPack components i.e. Navigation, Coroutines, LiveData, ViewModel.
-Also some libraries have been used i.e. Retrofit, Gson, Dagger, Mockito-kotlin, Mockk, Espresso.
+Also some libraries have been used i.e. Retrofit, Gson, Dagger, Mockk, Espresso.

 ### Tests: